10/15/19

 Husband and our oldest are in Canada visiting family.
 And I am OVER IT.
 At first I thought it would be a fun change of pace for it to just be me and the younger kiddos for a few days… we’d eat at restaurants Daddy doesn’t like, we’d watch movies they pick out, we’d all sleep in the "big bed".

-Well, we’ve eaten enough Chinese food to feed a small village, we’ve watched the movies and every night has been a slumber party in my room and now I just want my man home!
+Well, we’ve eaten enough Chinese food to feed a small village, we’ve watched the movies and every night has been a slumber party in my room and now I just want my whole family home!

 No-Bake Monster Cookies!
-A simple, easy no-bake peanut butter cookie recipe with quick-cooking oats topped with chocolate chips and M&Ms. #monster #cookies #nobake
+An easy no-bake peanut butter cookie recipe with quick-cooking oats topped with chocolate chips and M&Ms.

-The one good thing that came from it was that I had some free time to knock out a few recipes for y’all.
+The one good thing that came from having part of our tribe out of town was that I had some free time to knock out a few recipes for y’all.
 The first one I want to share with you is my no-bake version of Monster Cookies!

 No-Bake Monster Cookies!
-A simple, easy no-bake peanut butter cookie recipe with quick-cooking oats topped with chocolate chips and M&Ms. #monster #cookies #nobake
+An easy no-bake peanut butter cookie recipe with quick-cooking oats topped with chocolate chips and M&Ms.

 WHAT ARE MONSTER COOKIES?

-Monster cookies are made with a flour, peanut butter and rolled-oat base (sort of a mash-up of traditional chocolate chip cookies, peanut butter cookies and oatmeal cookies) with M&Ms and chocolate chips mixed in and/or placed on top.
+Traditional Monster Cookies are made with a flour, peanut butter and rolled-oat base (sort of a mash-up of traditional chocolate chip cookies, peanut butter cookies and oatmeal cookies) with M&Ms and chocolate chips mixed in and/or placed on top.

-There are flourless versions of the recipe as well as slab or bar versions wherein the batter is cooked in a sheet pan then cut into squares.
+There are flourless versions of the recipe as well as bar versions wherein the batter is cooked in a sheet pan then cut into squares.

 No-Bake Monster Cookies!
-A simple, easy no-bake peanut butter cookie recipe with quick-cooking oats topped with chocolate chips and M&Ms. #monster #cookies #nobake
+An easy no-bake peanut butter cookie recipe with quick-cooking oats topped with chocolate chips and M&Ms.

-I was thinking of making some and started going over the ingredients in my head to see if I had what I needed to make them… peanut butter, oats, butter, sugar… check, check, check, check…
+I came up with the idea when I was thinking of making the traditional version and started going over the ingredients in my head to see if I had what I needed to make them… peanut butter, oats, butter, sugar… check, check, check, check…

 Then I had the best idea!
 These are the same ingredients I use in my No-Bake Peanut Butter Cookies!
 I decided to make my no-bakes then just top them with M&Ms and chocolate chips to make NO-BAKE Monster Cookies!!